JPPhoto/stretchs_node_stash/readme.md

 - `Load Text File To String` - Loads a file at the given path as a string and outputs it.
 - `Load All Text Files In Folder` - Loads all files in the given directory which have the given extension as strings and returns them as a Collection of strings.
 - `Merge String Collections` - Takes two collections of strings and merges them into one Collection.
+- `String To Collection Splitter` - Splits a delimited string into a Collection

 ### Misc